Y-V-H/Y-V-H.github.io/README.md

 **Data flow:**

 1. On first load, the map centers on the capital city by default
-2. User can start exploring immediately or search for another city — search works for major cities in both Poland and Belarus
+2. Users can start exploring immediately or search for another city within the currently selected country.
-3. When a category filter is selected, a query is sent to an OSM mirror via Overpass API
+3. When a category filter is selected, a request is sent to the Local Spotter API, which returns normalized POI data for the selected category.
-4. Raw data is **normalized** before being saved to the store
+4. The API returns normalized data, which is then cached in Zustand for faster client-side interactions.
+5. Successful Photon geocoding responses are cached in Zustand and stored in localStorage, allowing repeated searches to be served locally instead of querying the public Photon service again.
-5. Results are stored in Zustand per city — if the user switches cities, previous markers are removed from the map but **stay cached in the store**
+6. If the user switches cities, previous markers are removed from the map but **stay cached in the store**
-6. Markers are **clustered** automatically based on zoom level
+7. Markers are **clustered** automatically based on zoom level

-**Mirror fallback strategy:**
-If mirror 1 fails → retry on mirror 2 → mirror 3 → show error to user

-**Why LocalStorage only for geocoding:**
-Geocoding results (city coordinates) are small and stable — perfect for LocalStorage.
-OSM node data can contain thousands of objects per query, so it lives only in memory (Zustand) to avoid hitting LocalStorage quota.

 ---